cypherpunk-academy/2064/en/023_1913_Bullying.md

 ## **1913** Bullying

-### SCENE 3
+### Berlin Wedding
 ____
-After the speech, in the guest room of an economy.
+After the speech, in the guest room of a pub.
 Wilhelm, Hilde, a driver, and Adolf, a party official.

 Wilhelm: "Thank you, Hilde!
 For your lecture earlier.